Bet on the NBA Online in the US

-That means NBA betting is legal at casinos, racetracks, off-track betting parlors, and at online sportsbooks and betting apps across the country.
+NBA betting is legal in the US at casinos, racetracks, off-track betting parlors, and online sportsbooks and betting apps across the country.
 NBA betting might already be legal in your state, too, as several have passed bills legalizing sports betting in the past few years.

 Here’s a complete look at NBA betting across the US, including in which states you can bet on the NBA online and in person.
-You’ll also find answers to the most frequently asked questions about NBA betting, NBA finals odds and some expert insights on the best NBA betting tips.
+You’ll also find answers to the most frequently asked questions about NBA betting, live NBA game and futures odds plus some insight on the best NBA betting tips.